Picardie Pass Renovation,the technical and financial instrument designed by the regional Public Service for Energy Efficiency

 - FORGE EVERLASTING PARTNERSHIPS with local professional networks to optimise local works opportunities and guarantee the energy performance sought.

-To date, more than 400 local companies and craftsmen have joined the Picardie Pass Rénovation mechanism; almost 30% of them have already been selected for the first 75 sites.
+To date, more than 650 local companies and craftsmen have joined the Picardie Pass Rénovation mechanism; almost 40% of them have already been selected.

 FOR LOCAL AUTHORITIES A MECHANISM FOR RENOVATING PRIVATE PERIOD PROPERTIES ACROSS THE TERRITORY AND COMBATING THE PRECARIOUS NATURE OF ENERGY